All Episodes

 The Republicans in the Senate and Democrats in the Senate were out there talking about these are the future of America.

-This is a back boat of America.
+This is the backbone of America.

 These are people doing jobs Americans won't do.